chapel-lang/chapel/util/devel/deprecationScript/usage.md

 file whose name can be customized using the optional `output_file_name` argument.
 By default the output file is called `warning_lines`.

+The script drops the matches in those lines that start with `<`.
+Such lines typically come from `.good` files and so are irrelevant to the task.

+## replaceDeprecatedLines.py

 The second script then takes two strings and this file as input as follows:

 ```sh